econnet/econ/do.rst

 to employ the contributors with the expertise would even be harder.

-The contributors can freely regroup for other products, also concurrently, which forms a network across products, i.e. across different `LE`_.
+The contributors can freely regroup for other products, also concurrently, which forms a network across products, i.e. across different `LE`_'s.
 Contributors are thus owners of more `LE`_,s.

 The customers cannot be bought other than through the product contributors.